 When facing foreclosure, an offer from a buyer that covers the mortgage and provides you with some cash, is a great deal.

-Key Takeaways: Can You Sell a House in Foreclosure in Tennessee?
+Key Takeaways: Can You Sell a House in Foreclosure Tennessee?

-There is no rule that prevents you from selling your house in foreclosure in Tennessee; however, the process is more complex compared to selling a typical property since there is a short deadline.
+There is no rule that prevents you from selling your house in foreclosure; however, the process is more complex compared to selling a typical Tennessee property since there is a short deadline.

 That said, once you receive a Notice of Default, you must take action immediately (that is, if you know you cannot pay the bank what you owe due to potential bankruptcy).